sonix-network/sonix-network/content/rules.md

  * For all traffic, the following rules apply:
    * Frame sizes upto (MTU) 9000 is allowed
    * Only Ethernet frame types IPv4 (0x0800), IPv6 (0x86dd) and ARP (0x0806) are allowed
- * For intra-IX* traffic, the following rules apply in addition to the above:
+ * For intra-IX[1] traffic, the following rules apply in addition to the above:
    * Traffic destined to the IX subnet must be sourced from the IX subnet
    * The following ICMP and ICMPv6 packets are forbidden:
      * ICMP Redirect Message (Type 5)